charliemurry/charliemurry.github.io/_pages/about.md

 ---

 I am currently an Assistant Professor of Economics and Wieler Family Assistant Professor in the Morrissey College of Arts and Sciences at [Boston College](https://www.bc.edu/bc-web/schools/mcas/departments/economics.html/) in Chestnut Hill, MA, USA.
 My research interests are empirical applications in industrial organization and antitrust.
+I have a particular interest in automobile markets.

 **[curriculum vitae](http://charliemurry.github.io/files/charlesmurrycv.pdf)**